cypherpunk-academy/2064/en/041_2064_In the Beach Apartment.md

 The people who care have more money?"

 Sigur: "Never mind.
 I'll keep looking.
-There's certainly more lying around on the computer."
+There's undoubtedly more lying around on the computer."